 To help with better coverage for the Skywarn net operation the 444.350 Mhz repeater in Terra Haute, Indiana (operated by Illiana Skywarn group) is connected into the network.
 With the addition of this repeater into the network, coverage from the western counties in Indiana and beyond into Illinois for net operation is made much easier.
 Also when this system is connected in it will also connect the 443.925 & 146.925 (107.2 Hz Tone Required) repeaters in Vincennes via a link from their location up to the Terra Haute system to improve coverage in the southwestern counties of the state.

-Finally the 147.045 Mhz (173.8 Hz Tone Required) repeater southwest of Frankfort, Indiana on the Clinton/Boone Co. line is added into the network to also improve the coverage of the Skywarn Network into the northwestern counties of the coverage area.
-This system will also provide some coverage beyond Indiana over into Illinois.
+Then the 147.045 Mhz (173.8 Hz Tone Required) repeater southwest of Frankfort, Indiana on the Clinton/Boone Co. line and the 442.525 (131.8 Hz Tone Required) are added into the network to also improve the coverage of the Skywarn Network into the northwestern and northern counties of the coverage area.
+The Frankfort system will also provide some coverage beyond Indiana over into Illinois.

 So when the National Weather Service Forecast Office at Indianapolis request Skywarn Net activation for severe weather, all of the above frequencies are available to communicate from your county back to NWS.
 So make sure to take the time to check-out which frequency works best from your location so you will be prepared when the real thing is needed.